FriendsOfSymfony/FOSRestBundle/Resources/doc/view_response_listener.rst

         }
     }

-If you need to pass additional data to template, not for serialization, you should return a $view object with the data set by ``setTemplateData``.
+If you need to pass additional data to the template, not for serialization, you should return a ``$view`` object with the data set by ``setTemplateData``.

 .. code-block:: php